Car Allowance vs. Mileage Reimbursement Explained | Which Method Is Right for Your Business?

 To make things simple, the IRS conducts a study each year on the fixed-and-variable costs of operating a motor vehicle.
 Using this data, it comes up with a recommendation on what the average driver in the United States should be reimbursed.

-Related: IRS Mileage Rate Explained
+Related: IRS Mileage Rate Explained | How Is The Standard Mileage Rate Determined?

-If a business were to use this rate, that would mean they would be reimbursing their team $0.625 for every mile they drive while conducting business.
-If they drove 100 miles for their company, they would get $62.50 back from the company.
+If a business were to use this rate, that would mean they would be reimbursing their team $0.67 for every mile they drive while conducting business.
+If they drove 100 miles for their company, they would get $67.00 back from the company.

-An important thing to consider is that, unless you reimburse above that recommended IRS rate, CPM reimbursement payments are not taxed.
+An important thing to consider is that, unless you reimburse above the recommended IRS rate, CPM reimbursement payments are not taxed.
 If you reimburse above that rate, the additional payment will be taxed as income.

 This method requires your team to fill out mileage logs and submit them to your company to process and approve their reimbursement.
 Since manual mileage logs are clunky, time-consuming, and inaccurate, we recommend your team use a modern automatic mileage tracker app.

-Cons of Cents-Per-Mile
+Cons of Cents-Per-Mile Mileage Reimbursement

 The biggest potential problem that can come with a CPM system is overreported mileage, which can lead to over-reimbursement.
 According to an internal TripLog study, drivers using manual tracking methods can overreport their mileage by as much as 28%.